 The different series include the following: 1935, 1935A, 1935B, 1935C, 1935D, 1935E, 1935F, 1935G, and 1935H.

 In addition, there are also some unique varieties which include the red R and red S experimental notes, the brown seal Hawaii notes, and the yellow seal North Africa notes.

 How Much Is Your Bill Worth?

 The 1935 series is worth more than the 1957 one dollar silver certificate notes, which have a similar look.

 Star notes are overprint notes that have a star before or after the serial number.
 They are more rare but still many were produced.
 However there are some rare series that can be valuable.

 Any of the rare varieties below will be much more valuable.

 Series 1935A Experimental R and S Notes

-In 1944 the US government wanted to experiment with a different type of paper for the silver certificates.
+In 1944 the US government wanted to experiment with a different type of paper for the one dollar silver certificates.
 If the bill has a red R then that means that it was the standard paper.
 If the bill has a red S then that means it was the experimental paper.
 About one million of each note were printed.

 It's necessary to look at the serial number on these bills because someone could have potentially stamped an R or S onto a standard 1935A bill.